Home Report a Problem Pollution Journal Sewers & Drains Farmland

 Farm Run-off

-Water companies get all the headlines about river pollution, but farmland borders long stretches of rivers and nationally is a greater cause of poor river water quality. source
+Water companies get all the headlines about river pollution, but long stretches of rivers pass through farmland which, nationally, is a greater source of poor river water quality. source

 The government has issued regulations known as ‘The Farming Rules for Water’ to reduce river pollution.
 This is a brief summary:-